Balsamic Baked Chicken Breast rubbed with garlic and herbs, dripping with a tomato balsamic sauce and melted mozzarella cheese!

 I personally love a smooth Rosé with this recipe, but a Sauvignon Blanc, Chardonnay or Pinot Grigio go well also.
 For something a little sweeter, try a chilled glass of Riesling.

 We serve this with plain rice, drizzling all of the pan juices over it.
 It is divine.
-You can also serve it over pasta mixed with olive oil and garlic, mashed potatoes or for something lighter, a simple side salad.
+You can also serve it over pasta mixed with olive oil and garlic, buttery mashed cauliflower for a low carb option, mashed potatoes, or for something lighter, a simple side salad.

 - 4 skinless chicken breasts (around 9oz | 250g each breast)